jirapatearthl/getNNUnet/README.md

 # Limitation

- Markup : *only work with 3D
+* only work with 3D
-*Assume that your model are train using CUDA
+* Assume that your model are train using CUDA